ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 ### Run-time testing

-To some degree you can consider the `set -u` feature to be a "run time test" -- "test if variable is defined, and if not -- fail".  **bash** and other shells do actually provide a command called `test`, which can perform various basic checks and return with a non-0 exit code if the condition is not satisfied.
-For undefined variables it is `test -v`:
+To some degree you can consider the `set -u` feature to be a "run-time test" -- i.e., "test if variable is defined, and if not, fail".  **bash** and other shells do actually provide a command called `test`, which can perform various basic checks and return with a non-0 exit code if the condition is not satisfied.
+For undefined variables, use `test -v`:

 ~~~
 % test -v undefined